Wolf of the Battlefield: Commando 3

 Wolf of the Battlefield: Commando 3 is a 2008 run and gun video game developed by Backbone Entertainment and published by Capcom for the PlayStation 3 and Xbox 360.
 It is the second sequel to Capcom's Commando arcade game, following Mercs; "Wolf of the Battlefield" is a translation of the series' original title (Senjō no Ōkami).

 Wolf of the Battlefield: Commando 3 is included in Capcom Digital Collection.

 Gameplay

-Wolf of the Battlefield: Commando 3 is a run and gun video game reminiscent of its predecessors but in a 3D perspective.
+Wolf of the Battlefield: Commando 3 is an arcade-style run and gun video game reminiscent of its predecessors but in a 3D perspective.
+The basic gameplay loop involves moving and dodging oncoming fire while strengthening one's own character with power-ups and new weapons, such as grenades or rocket launchers.
+There are rideable vehicles which can be operated by multiple players.

+The game can be played with anywhere from one to three players: the playable characters being Wolf, Coyote, and Fox.
+One may play locally or in an online campaign.

 Wolf of the Battlefield: Commando 3 gameplay screenshot.

 Reception

 The game received "average" reviews on both platforms according to the review aggregation website Metacritic.
 TeamXbox said, "Commando 3 definitely has its appeal, but a lot more could have been done to extend the gameplay or just make it feel more varied."
 Official Xbox Magazine said, "This three-player scrolling shooter has that old-school, spray-and-slay mojo that your inner rageaholic craves."